liane4323/sep11-freedom-project/blog/entry02.md

 ## Next Steps & EDP (Engineering Design Process)

-I am on step 2 of my EDP, which is **research** the problem.
+I finished step 2 of my EDP, which is **research** the problem.
 In terms of researching I mean learning my tool/tinkering.
 Now I am ready to _**Brainstorm**_ possible solutions.
 I will be brainstorming by working on my demo website.
 This will allow me to get an idea of how I want my final website to be.

 [Previous](entry01.md) | [Next](entry03.md)